Q: I have been told I have astigmatism – can I wear contact lenses?

 Q: I’ve never needed glasses before but my near vision is becoming blurred

-A: Usually this happens to all of us in our 40’s and is called Prespyopia (from the greek meaning ‘old sight’) This can be corrected by prescribing reading glasses, although alternatives are possible including bifocals, varifocals and specialist contact lenses.
+A: Usually this happens to all of us in our 40’s and is called Presbyopia (from the Greek meaning ‘old sight’) This can be corrected by prescribing reading glasses, although alternatives are possible including bifocals, varifocals and specialist contact lenses.

 Q: Do you do NHS eye tests?